-Softening of the toenail due to the continuous moist environment of un-ventilated shoes.
+Toenails absorb moisture causing them to soften and change shape within the continuous moist environment of un-ventilated shoes.
 Over time this will cause the nail to increase its curvature permanently.
-Aside from this, poor hygiene predisposes a person to fungal infections which can also lead to ingrown toenails.
+Aside from this, poor hygiene predisposes a person to fungal infections and nail thickening which can also lead to ingrown toenails.

-Injury or trauma to the toenail can cause the edges of the toenail to dig into the skin.
-Some injuries may also alter the direction of growth of the nail, making it more prone to becoming ingrown.
+Injuries can alter the shape of the nail making it more prone to becoming ingrown.
+Permanent changes in shape take effect that force the edges of the toenail to dig into the skin.
 Examples of trauma to the toe are having something heavy fall on the toe, stubbing the toe, accidentally kicking a heavy object, and repeated pressure from activities like running.

 Normally the weight of our body is spread evenly across our entire foot.
 But the toes carry more of our weight when running, jumping and changing direction.
 Higher pressure placed on the toes can cause ingrown toenails.
 This is amplified when the shoes required by athletes are tight fitting.

 Children's toenails are very thin.
 They will frequently tear or peel their toenails off instead of trimming them with a nail clipper.
-Essentially the same as trimming the nail too short, this results in sharp edges that grow into the surrounding skin.
+Essentially the same as trimming the nail too short, this results in sharp edges that injure the surrounding skin thus causing ingrown toenails.
 Parents should prevent their children from doing this.
 Teach them the dangers in having their nail the wrong shape or too short.

 Primary Hyperhidrosis is excessive perspiration or sweating of the hands and feet.
 Also known as Diaphoresis.
-This contributes to the dampness within your shoe that encourages increasingly curved toenails.
+This contributes to the dampness within your shoe that cause increasingly curved toenails.

 Fungal infections of the nail result in thickening and deformities, making the nail more prone to growing inward, becoming brittle, or exerting pressure on the lateral skin folds.